MargiPandya27/BLIP2_Finetuned_BDD100k_VQA/data_README.md

 This system generates:
 - A question (e.g., *“Is it safe to proceed?”*)
-- A safety-based answer (*Yes / No / Slow Down*)
+- A safety-based answer (*Yes / No / Slow Down*) with natural-language rationale
-- A natural-language rationale
 - Metadata (distance, traffic light color, etc.)

 It uses **geometric reasoning** + **traffic signals** to infer driving risk.